LogtalkDotOrg/logtalk3/manuals/_sources/userman/documenting.rst.txt

 Logtalk tools:

 ``comment``
    Comment describing the entity purpose (an atom).
+End the comment with a period (full stop).
 As a style guideline, don't use overly long comments.
    If you need to provide additional details, use the ``remarks`` key.
 ``author``
    Entity author(s) (an atom or a compound term ``{entity}`` where ``entity`` is the name of an XML entity in a user defined